bardsoftware/ganttproject.docs/docs/development/index.md

 ## Base branch for pull requests

 Short answer: send pull requests against `master`.
 Longer answer depends on the change purpose.
-This section explains our versioning policy and relationships between versions and branches in the repository.

-### Versioning policy

-GanttProject uses versioning scheme close to [semantic versioning](http://semver.org).
-GanttProject release numbers look like `MAJOR.MINOR.BUGFIX`.
-The policy of updating release number components is as follows:

-* We increment `BUGFIX` when we publish a new version with bugfixes which do not break file compatibility.
-Files produced by version ``V.v.N`` should be absolutely compatible with files produced by any version ``V.v.K`` for any ``K<>N``.
-As a rule of thumb, the decision to upgrade to newer bugfix release should be a no-brainer for the user because it can only make his experience better.
-Also bugfix release normally requires no changes in the translations.
-* We increment ``MINOR`` component when we add new features which may break file compatibility or require translation efforts.
-The new features may in fact be pretty big, though.
-Normally we require compatibility with the previous versions file-wise and aim at partial backward compatibility.
-That is, version ``V.N`` should be able to read files produced by version ``V.K`` for ``K<N``, and it is desired that version ``V.K`` should be able to read files produced by version ``V.N`` without failures but probably with restricted functionality and with a chance to lose some data if file is overwritten.
-* We almost never increment ``MAJOR`` component.
-In fact, there was only one major version bump in GanttProject history.
-Major version increment should designate some new era in the GanttProject life and makes no guarantees with respect to file-wise compatibility (although we still will aim at forward compatibility).

-### Relationship to branches

-Bugfixes to some particular minor version are committed to verson branches.
-For GanttProject 2.8.9 version branch is `BRANCH_2_8_9`.
+Bugfixes to some particular minor version shall be targeted to version branches.
+For GanttProject 2.8.11 version branch is `BRANCH_2_8_X`.
 Bugfixes should be merged to the version branch first and to ``master`` afterwards.

-Unless specified otherwise in the design document, contributors will normally want to fork from ``master`` and merge their work to ``master``.
+New features normally shall be targeted to ``master`` branch.

 ## Change Process

 In order to make a change and integrate it into GanttProject build you need to follow the change process.
-In short, you need to make your own fork of our repository on GitHub, create a branch forked from ``master`` (unless other branch is specified in Design Docs), hack, test, commit, push, create a pull request and pass code review.
+In short, you need to make your own fork of our repository on GitHub, create a branch forked from ``master`` (unless there is a good reason to choose some other branch), hack, test, commit, push, create a pull request and pass code review.
 Text below gives more details on these steps.